fuadmhd/fuadmhd/README.md

 *   🌍  I'm based in Ethiopia
 *   🖥️  See my portfolio at [my portfolio](http://https://fuadmhd.vercel.app)
 *   ✉️  You can contact me at [fuadmnur19@gmail.com](mailto:fuadmnur19@gmail.com)
-*   🤝  I'm open to collaborating pn web projects
+*   🤝  I'm open to collaborating on typescript web projects
 *   ⚡  also i am BATMAN

 ### 🧰 Languages and Tools